Postgraduate Course in Literary Translation

 Why this program?

-- Because it addresses translation in a practical manner: you will attend seminars and workshops in translation and also in reading, correction, writing and research tools in English, French, Italian, German, according to your language combination.
+- Because it addresses translation in a practical manner: you will attend seminars and workshops in translation and also in reading, correction, writing and research tools in English, French, Italian, German, according to your language combination and conducted by working professionals.

 - Because not only will you learn to be a more efficient translator, you will be trained in the legal and labour aspects of working as a freelance translator: how to issue invoices, declare taxes, what legal framework you need to follow with regard to International Property Rights, how to use the 2.0 tools of the sector to promote yourself, etc.